saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-30-napalm_and_nxos.md

 print(s)
 ```

 Since we are using a non-standard port, we use the <b>optional_args</b> when we instantiate the device object to specify the port number.
 Note that by default, HTTPS is used for transport.
-If for whatever reason you absolutely want to use HTTP, then you'd have to do <b>optional_args = {'transport': 'http' }</b>.
+If for whatever reason you absolutely want to use HTTP, then you can use the following: <b>optional_args = {'transport': 'http' }</b>.

 When we run the script, we get the following output: